 Related Article

-5 Best Online Real Estate Schools: Our Top Picks for 2023
+5 Best Online Real Estate Schools

-Virginia Real Estate License Costs
+Sample Virginia Real Estate License Costs

-Prelicensing Classes (60 Hours)$289 (The CE Shop)
+Prelicensing classes (60 hours) $259 (via The CE Shop)

-Fingerprinting Fee$52
+Fingerprinting $52

 How to Get a Real Estate License in Virginia: FAQs

 Now you have a comprehensive look at how to become a real estate agent in Virginia.
 We’ve also assembled answers to some of the most commonly asked questions about the process here.
-If you have additional questions, please feel free to leave them in the comments section below.
+If you have additional questions, please feel free to leave them in the comment section below.
 We’d love to hear from you!

 More Resources from The Close